davetropeano/lda/source/lda-client-libraries/index.markdown

 The entire implementation of the SPA is in /setupshop/application.js, which happens to be on the same server as the resource itself in this case, but could actually be anywhere on the web.

 You might imagine from this that the implementation of our SPA is entirely in Javascript code.
-We implement it this way, but that has at least two disadvantages:
+We could have implement it this way, but that has at least two disadvantages:

   1. Developers are used to implementing UI in HTML files
   2. UI implemented in HTML files is easier for 3rd-parties to inspect and learn from